FBH93/DistributedSystemsHandIns/HandIn4/ReadMe.md

 > R2: Safety: Only one node at the same time is allowed to enter the Critical Section

 When a peer wants to enter the critical section, it will first set its own state to `wanted = true`, to represent that it wants the acquire the lock.
 While the state is `wanted = true` any incoming requests received by the peer will be put in a waiting position (busy wait), i.e. not responded to immediately.

-After setting the state `wanted = true`, the peer will then ping all other connected clients.
+After setting the state `wanted = true`, the peer will then try pinging all other connected clients.
-If positive responses have been received from all, the state will change to `wanted = false` and `held = true` to represent that the peer is now holding the lock to the critical section (and thus no longer wanting the lock).
+If positive responses have been received from all, the state will change to `wanted = false` and `held = true` to represent that the peer is now holding the lock to the critical section (and thus no longer only wanting the lock).
 If a single negative response is received (for example due to time-out), the peer will retry entering the critical section after a short delay.
 The peer will then do the critical section (consisting, in this case, of a sleep and a print statement to represent the time taken to perform some action, such as a database query), and once complete it will return to state `held = false`, thus letting the peer respond to all pings that it received while it was trying to enter the critical section.